-On Wednesday, September 30, the Cairo Institute for Human Rights Studies, in cooperation with Human Rights First, organized an experts’ workshop in New York on human rights and countering violent extremism.
-Titled “Stop Extremism, Support Human Rights,” the workshop was held on the sidelines of the UN summit on violent extremism, convened at the UN headquarters in New York on September 29.
-The workshop highlighted how the serious, systematic infringement of individual and collective rights creates or fosters a socio-political climate conducive to the emergence of political and religious extremism and terrorism, a turn to acts of violence and individual and collective retribution, and receptiveness to terrorist groups.
+On Wednesday, September 30, the Cairo Institute for Human Rights Studies, in cooperation with Human Rights First, organized the 19th Regional Forum of the Human Rights Movement in New York on human rights and countering violent extremism.
+Titled “Stop Extremism, Support Human Rights,” the Forum was held on the sidelines of the UN summit on violent extremism, convened at the UN headquarters in New York on September 29.
+The Forum highlighted how the serious, systematic infringement of individual and collective rights creates or fosters a socio-political climate conducive to the emergence of political and religious extremism and terrorism, a turn to acts of violence and individual and collective retribution, and receptiveness to terrorist groups.

 - Grave human rights violations are part of the problem of terrorism in the Arab world.
 Respecting and promoting human rights is a basic step toward overcoming the problem, particularly the rights of Sunnis in Iraq and Syria and the Bedouin in Egypt.

 - The extremist discourse of governmental religious institutions is one of the causes of growing terrorism in the Arab world; ensuring the independence and non-politicization of these institutions is a necessary step to address the problem.

 - States exporting arms to other states combating terrorism must ensure that these arms are not used to suppress peoples, individuals, and groups involved in peaceful opposition.
 This illegitimate suppression strengthens the tendency to extremism, violence, and acts of retribution, while creating an environment that allows terrorist organizations to more easily recruit supporters and fighters.